ElazarK/content-docs/scripts/AddEvidence.md

+---
+id: add-evidence
+title: Add Evidence
+---

-Adds provided entries to the incident Evidence Board.
+Adds the provided entries to the incident Evidence Board.
 The playbook, can be positioned after a task to add the previous task's entries to the Evidence Board automatically (with no need to provide arguments).

 ## Script Data
 ---